Owlbertz/a11y-collection/components/accordion.md

 ```

 ### Roles
-- Use `tablist` for the element that wraps the accordion.
-- Use `tab` for the element that wraps the accordion title.
-- Use `tabpanel` for the element that wraps the accordion panel content.
+ - Use `heading` for the element that wraps the accordion toggles.

 ### ARIA states
 - Set `aria-expanded` to `true` on the accordion toggle of the active panel.